1

 Second, the long speeches of Jesus and Mary starkly contrast with the evangelists, who portray Jesus as "humble, reserved;

 Comment: This is in conflict to scripture, "And Jesus went into the temple of God, and cast out all them that sold and bought in the temple, and overthrew the tables of the moneychangers, and the seats of them that sold doves".
 (Matthew 21:12).
+"You serpents, you brood of vipers" (Matthew 23:33).

 His discourses are lean, incisive."
 Valtorta's fictionalized history makes Jesus sound "like a chatterbox, always ready to proclaim Himself the Messiah and the Son of God," or teach theology in modern terms.
 The Blessed Mother speaks like a "propagandist" for modern Marian theology.